In this article we will take a look at what you will need to consider when you first walk through the door with your new puppy.

 First Meals for your Labrador puppy

-Hopefully your puppy’s breeder will have given you plenty of advice and enough of the puppy’s familiar food to last you for a few days.
+Hopefully your puppy’s breeder will have given you plenty of advice and enough of the puppy food he is familiar with to last you for a few days.
 Now is not the time to change his diet.

 There is quite enough going on in his little world for the time being.
 A new puppy usually appreciates a small meal on his arrival.
 Even if he has been car sick, he will recover rapidly and familiar food is the first step in showing him that your home is a great place to be.